What is your fee?

 Is Homebirth Safe?

 There are many bodies of research that indicate that homebirth, with a skilled provider, is as safe as a hospital setting for low-risk individuals.
-Emergency complications occur very rarely and many complications can be managed safely at home.
+Emergency complications occur very rarely, and many complications can be managed safely at home.
 Your midwife is trained to identify deviations from normal and to respond efficiently and effectively to optimize safety for you and your baby.
 Every birth is attended by two midwives, and sometimes three!
 Our team is trained in adult CPR and advanced neonatal resuscitation measures.
-We carry oxygen, resuscitation equipment, IV equipment, suturing equipment, and the same anti-hemorrhagic medications that are available in the hospital setting.
+While we each possess a deep trust in physiologic birth, we have learned that there are times when intervention can not only be life-saving, but can ultimately preserve the goal of remaining at home.
+Here is a detailed list of the tools we bring to births.

 Who can be present at my birth?